·

 daily from 10 a.m. to 7 p.m.
 (6 p.m. in winter)

-Legend has it that in the Middle Ages, the Virgin Mary appeared on a rocky summit above Sintra, inspiring the construction of a chapel dedicated to Our Lady of Pena.
-And that's where the Pena Palace story begins!
-In the 16th century, King Manuel I was so smitten with this holy site that he ordered the construction of a monastery on the same spot and donated it to the Order of Saint Jerome.
-Unfortunately, the Great Lisbon Earthquake of 1755 turned the once-glorious monastery into ruins, leaving only the miraculously spared original chapel.
+Legend has it that in the Middle Ages, the Virgin Mary appeared on a rocky summit above Sintra.
+This inspired the building of a small chapel called Our Lady of Pena.
+Later, in the 1500s, King Manuel I loved this holy place so much that he built a monastery there and gave it to a religious group called the Order of Saint Jerome.
+But in 1755, a huge earthquake in Lisbon destroyed most of the monastery, leaving only the original chapel standing.

-When you're done exploring the interior, make sure to step outside and walk around the palace walls.
-You'll get a whole new perspective on the surrounding park from up high.
-While you're out there, take some time to visit the old monastery chapel with its original 16th-century layout.
-And if you have extra time, be sure to explore the romantic park around the palace.
-Don't miss out on the High Cross, the tallest point in the Sintra mountains, or the charming Swiss-inspired Countess Edla's Chalet.
+When you're done exploring the interior, don’t miss walking around the palace walls.
+From here, you get amazing views of the park and the area around the palace.
+Be sure to visit the old monastery chapel too, which still has its original 16th-century design.
+If you have extra time, explore the large romantic park around the palace.
+Some highlights are the High Cross, the highest point in the Sintra mountains with great views, and the charming Countess Edla’s Chalet, a cute little house inspired by Swiss style.

 MOORISH CASTLE